githe14/EK-dataviz-portfolio-CMU/critique-by-design.md

 Source: GroupM.
 (2020).
 The US Mid-Year 2020 Advertising Forecast: This Year, Next Year – Mid-Year Report.
 GroupM Worldwide, Inc. Published June 16, 2020.
 [PDF].
 Page 15.
 Available from: https://data.world/makeovermonday/2020w46/workspace/file?filename=groupmusadvertisingforecast-1.pdf

 Before building the visualization in Tableau, I first took a look at the original dataset, Share of US Ad Spend.xlsx, to understand the variables.
 I immediately noticed an inconsistency between the dataset and the original visualization, which focuses on Ad Spend Share (%).
 The raw data values appeared to be monetary amounts.
-I learned that these values actually represented Media Ad Revenue, not spending, according to the original source mid-year report [^1]: GroupM.
-(2020).
-The US Mid-Year 2020 Advertising Forecast: This Year, Next Year – Mid-Year Report.
-GroupM Worldwide, Inc. Published June 16, 2020.
-[PDF].
-Page 15.
-Available from: https://data.world/makeovermonday/2020w46/workspace/file?filename=groupmusadvertisingforecast-1.pdf
+I learned that these values actually represented Media Ad Revenue, not spending, according to the original source mid-year report [^1].

 I was planning to redesign the chart, focusing on the revenue (the outcome), so this wasn't an issue, but it was a good note to make.